2017–18 SKNFA Premier League

 The 2017–18 Saint Kitts Premier League is the 38th season of the SKNFA Premier League, the top division of football in Saint Kitts, one of the two islands of Saint Kitts and Nevis.
 The regular season began on 1 October 2017, and the final was played in June 2018.
+Many league games took place in front of dozens of spectators.